cdondrup/naoqi_interfaces/README.md

     con.shutdown_broker(broker)
 ```

 As you can see we constructed a simple class that inherits from `object` and contains a `ServiceProxy` of `ALAnimatedSpeech` which provides a `say` function.
-Since this no event, we don't need an `EventManager` and therefore we create a connection to the robot ourselves using the `create_broker` function and shut it down after wards with the `shutdown_broker` function.
+Since this is no event, we don't need an `EventManager` and therefore we create a connection to the robot ourselves using the `create_broker` function and shut it down after wards with the `shutdown_broker` function.

 ## Advanced Usage